Robert Wyche Davis: Early life in Georgia

 Davis was elected as a Democratic Representative to the Fifty-fifth and to the three succeeding Congresses (March 4, 1897 – March 3, 1905).
 He was not a candidate for renomination in 1904 to the Fifty-ninth Congress.

 He resumed the practice of law in Palatka, and Tampa, Florida.
 He moved to Gainesville, Florida, in 1914 and served as register of the United States Land Office at Gainesville 1914-1922.
 He was editor of the Gainesville Sun and was mayor of Gainesville in 1924 and 1925.

 He resumed the practice of law in 1928.
 He died in Gainesville, Florida, September 15, 1929.
 He was interred in Evergreen Cemetery in Gainesville.

+Family

+Robert Wyche Davis's great grandfather was Jonathan Davis, born in England circa 1730.
+Jonathan Davis was married to Lucy Gibbs, the daughter of a prominent family from Virginia.